smaestri/tutorial-spa-security/README.md

 # REST Authentication with Angular and Spring Securit

 This project is the source code of the [REST Authentication with Angular and Spring Security](http://www.effectivecoding.fr) tutorial.
+It shows how to make authentication working with Angular 6 and Spring Security 5.

 ## Build backend